kwakeham/bmk-sdk/README.md

 # BMK-SDK
+Modified version of kittipong-y/bmk-sdk however this avoids the Segger embedded studio as there is a make file.

 Bluetooth mechanical keyboard firmware for nRF52 SoC using nRF5 SDK

 ## Features
+(from bmk)
 * [x] Basic functionality.
     * [x] Basic keys.
     * [x] Shifted keys.